Gourmet Hot Chocolate

 PREPARATION – Mix together the dry ingredients – chocolate, sugar, salt, and add 3 tablespoons from your milk cup, in a small saucepan over medium-low heat.
 Whisk until cocoa and sugar are dissolved, then add in the rest of the milk and heat it over medium heat, whisking occasionally, until it is hot.
 Stir in the vanilla, top with whipped cream and serve.

 - Hazelnut –Stir in 1 Tablespoon of Nutella – Sprinkle with Crushed Hazelnuts.
-(Grown Up version add shot of Frangelica.)
+(Grown Up version add shot of Frangelico.)

 - Chocolate Orange – Melt in 1 square of Orange chocolate Garnish with orange peel or slices.
 (Grown Up version add shot of Grand Marnier.)

 - Chocolate Covered Strawberry – Stir in 1 Tablespoon of Strawberry Jam.
-(Grown Up version add shot of Ameretto.)
+(Grown Up version add shot of Amaretto.)

 - Smore’ – Top with Mini Chocolate chips, marshmallow and graham cracker sticks for dipping.
-(Grown Up version add shot of Bailey’s.)
+(Grown Up version add shot of Baileys Irish Cream.)

 - Spicy Aztec – Add 1/8 teaspoon of cinnamon & nutmeg, plus a tiny pinch of cayenne pepper.
 (Grown Up version add shot of Patron Cafe’.)